• Skip to primary navigation

 Quince jam in a preserve jar with the lid opened on the right and a teaspoon tucked all in

-I love quince in any way shape or form whether that's raw, lightly baked like in this Baked Apples With Rye Flakes Honey And Cinnamon recipe, boiled, and made into a compote or chopped or grated and made into a quince jam (dulceata de gutui as we call it) - just like this recipe.
+I love quince in any way, shape, or form, whether that's raw, lightly baked like in this Baked Apples with Oatmeal recipe, boiled, and made into a compote, or chopped or grated and made into a quince jam (dulceata de gutui as we call it) - just like this recipe.

 Since I grew up eating this fruit jam, I can easily say that this and the green walnut jams or preserves are my two top favorite preserves that I would never turn down.